Like any sane developer, I created Squarkdown because I needed a tool to do something, but couldn’t find any that could.1

 At the same time, I also wanted to share the content with non-techy people who probably wouldn’t be accustomed to browsing content through a GitHub repo.
 In this case, a website would be ideal.

-How and why I chose Svelte / SvelteKit is irrelevant, but it’s my web dev framework of choice.
+How and why I chose Svelte/Kit is irrelevant, but it’s my web dev framework of choice.

 However, extracting the content from all those Markdown files to the Svelte site was… a little nontrivial, considering they were literally everywhere.
-That aside, I wanted a huge degree of control over their processing – adding metadata, changing styles, plus deploying only select pages.
+Deeply nested folders, stored alongside other files, some hidden files that I didn’t want to be deployed… I wanted a huge degree of control over their processing.

-1. Uhh, or maybe I just didn’t look and decided it’d be easier (and cooler) to make my own. :P
+- Uhh, or maybe I just didn’t look and decided it’d be easier (and cooler) to make my own. :P↩